Generic Name: clonazepam

 The concomitant use of benzodiazepines and opioids increases the risk of respiratory depression because of actions at different receptor sites in the CNS that control respiration.
 Benzodiazepines interact at GABAA sites, and opioids interact primarily at mu receptors.
 When benzodiazepines and opioids are combined, the potential for benzodiazepines to significantly worsen opioid-related respiratory depression exists.
 Limit dosage and duration of concomitant use of benzodiazepines and opioids, and follow patients closely for respiratory depression and sedation.Effect of Clonazepam on the Pharmacokinetics of Other Drugs

 Clonazepam does not appear to alter the pharmacokinetics of phenytoin, carbamazepine or phenobarbital.
+Clonazepam has the potential to influence concentrations of phenytoin.
+Monitoring of phenytoin concentration is recommended when clonazepam is co-administrated with phenytoin.
 The effect of clonazepam on the metabolism of other drugs has not been investigated.Effect of Other Drugs on the Pharmacokinetics of Clonazepam

 Literature reports suggest that ranitidine, an agent that decreases stomach acidity, does not greatly alter clonazepam pharmacokinetics.